dewitjin/courseTracker/README.md

 TODO:feature to deal with clean up long text, and deal with commas and spaces in cell so I don't have to deal with it manually.

+Program order:

+Step 1: run convert.c to convert a CSV file to a DAT file.

+Step 2: run display.c to display the data from a DAT file.

+This program converts the csv to a dat file only for demostration.
+Users can merge the two files together and eliminate the code to convert to DAT, if desired.

 ## API Reference

 None.